dolfinus/AutoSitemap/Readme.md

 ## Use
 ### Permissions
-Your MediaWiki folder should be permitted for write operations (chmod +w).
+Your MediaWiki folder should be permitted for write operations (`chmod +w` with `chown apache` or `chown nginx`).

 ### Htaccess, Nginx
-If you want to see a human-readable sitemap, allow read access for sitemap.xsl file in your site config.
+If you want to see a human-readable sitemap, allow read access for sitemap.xsl file in your site config (`.htacces` file or other).

 # See also
 * [Very old original extension](https://www.mediawiki.org/wiki/Extension:ManualSitemap)